OpenSextant/giscore/giscore/data/kml/sloppy/readme.txt

-    Well-formed KML and valid with respect to KML XML schema but with gx:Track coord-when mismatch in addition to gx:SimpleArrayData with an incorrect length with respect to number of coord/when elements.
+    Well-formed KML and valid with respect to KML XML schema but with gx:Track coord-when mismatch in addition to gx:SimpleArrayData with an incorrect length with respect to number of coord/when elements. badPolygon.kml
+    Well-formed KML and valid with respect to KML XML schema but has following errors:
+    * Inner ring not contained within outer ring
+    * Inner rings in Polygon must not overlap with each other
+    * Polygon inner ring points self-intersect.